pichapp/Bioinfo4B/SingleCell/README.md

 We will first do the clustering analyses for single cell and spatial transcriptomics data and then have a look at the alignmemt process.

 ## Tasks

+Note that M1 M2 Macs do not work with the Bioconductor or any of the packages we work today.

 ### TASK 1: Single Cell and Spatial Transcriptomics Clustering
 There are many options available to us to perform a typical single-cell analysis workflow.
 Typical steps that most software will include are: